 What sort of students does biology suit?

 Biology requires a lot of memory work so is a good choice for students with a good work ethic, who have a strong attention to detail.
 Those who enjoyed higher level science at Junior Cycle level might wish to consider taking biology for the Leaving Certificate.

 What is the approach to teaching Biology at the Institute?

 Students at the Institute cover the practical and theory elements of the course, and are encouraged to participate actively in class by asking questions and taking notes.
 Regular testing and homework is a constant feature of the classes, and students are provided with precise, exam-focused notes for every topic covered.
 Students are continuously made aware of the marking scheme and how this applies to questions they are answering.
 Certain topics, which continuously appear year after year, are highlighted by teachers as a core component of revision.

-From September 2020, 5th year students at The Institute of Education will have the opportunity to study Computer Science for the Leaving Certificate.
-Computer Science is the study of computing and algorithmic processes, and the Leaving Certificate syllabus will explore how programming and computational thinking can be applied to the solution of problems, and how computing technology impacts the world around us.
+From September 2020, 5th year students at The Institute of Education will have the opportunity to study computer science for the Leaving Certificate.
+Computer science is the study of computing and algorithmic processes.
+The Leaving Certificate syllabus will explore how programming and computational thinking can be applied to the solution of problems and how computing technology impacts the world around us.

 Computer science at The Institute of Education will be taught by tutors from The Academy of Code.
 The Academy of Code is an organisation of TechEd specialists, who have a wealth of experience in teaching computer science and delivering coding classes throughout Ireland.
 Their tutors are drawn from academia and the tech industry, and in some cases both.